rana/ora/README.md

 GO_ORA_DRIVER_TEST_PASSWORD = test
 ```

-Run the tests.

-Here are some helpful SQL maintenance statements.
+Some helpful SQL maintenance statements:

 ```sql
 -- delete all tables in a non-container database